You earn a Bachelor of Science degree in this program. Refer to the WSU Course Catalog for course descriptions.

 Professional Core Course Requirements (36 credit hours)

-- CHF SI 3850 Current Research Methods in Child & Family Studies 3
+CHF 3850 - Current Research Methods in Child and Family Studies Credits: (3)

 Students who are planning to apply to a graduate program are strongly encourages to take a statistics course.
 See the Child and Family Studies department academic advisor for a list of appropriate classes.